HirenRupchandani/fetch-analytics-engineer/README.md

 - Dialect Used: MySQL
 - You can use the SQL dump file to ensure data integrity before testing the queries.
-- After the data is imported for users, brands, receipts, and items, You can run the fetch-queries.sql file in one go to display all the outputs.
+- After the data is imported for users, brands, receipts, and items, You can run the `fetch-queries - Task 2.sql` file in one go to display all the outputs.

 ### **Question 1**: What are the top 5 brands by receipts scanned for most recent month?